 The error can be fixed by modifying the RAM start and size of the application from within SES:

-- Right click on the Project, the click on “Edit options”.
+- Right-click on the Project, then click on “Edit options”.

 Make sure you right-click on the Project name and not the Solution.